-CFS is a physical condition, but it can also affect a person emotionally.
+CFS is a physical condition, but it can also affect a person psychologically.
 This

-But the person may also notice emotional symptoms, such as a loss of interest in
+or dizziness.
+But the person may also notice emotional symptoms, such as a loss of

-Also, different people with CFS can have different symptoms.
-Many CFS symptoms
+To make it even more complicated, different people with CFS can have different

-are similar to those of other health conditions, like mono,
+symptoms.
+And the symptoms of CFS often are similar those of other health conditions,

 And the symptoms can vary over time, even in the same person.

-This makes treating the illness complicated.
-No single medicine or treatment can
+This makes treating the illness complicated because no single medicine or treatment

 What Are the Signs & Symptoms of Chronic Fatigue Syndrome?